You at 35 weeks pregnant

 As the birth gets nearer, it’s natural to think about labour and how you might manage it.

-Knowing what to expect and what your options are can be a big help – especially if you’re worried.
+Knowing what to expect from labour and what your options are can be a big help, especially if you’re worried.
 Talk with your doctor or midwife, ask questions and go to birth classes if you haven’t already.

 Your baby when you’re 35 weeks pregnant